System Monitor¶

 .
 Under Event

 select “JOB_FAILURE”.
-Enter the URL for your
+Enter the URL for the

 Below is an example config that works for webhooks sent to a slack channel, including the current memory and disk usage and the URL of Zuar Runner: